-Three Months Ended March 31, Marc 2008 2007 (In thou (In thousands) Net cash used in operating activities \$(38,170) \$(20,914) Net cash (used in) provided by investing activities (2,927) 8,644 Net cash provided by financing activities 38,923 989 Net decrease in cash and cash equivalents \$ (2,174) \$(11,281)
+Six Months E nded June 30, 2008 2007 (In thou isands) Net cash used in operating activities \$ (82,757) \$ (37,659) Net cash (used in) provided by investing activities (11,168) 7,402 Net cash provided by financing activities 42,182 99,309 Net (decrease) increase in cash and cash equivalents \$ (51,743) \$ 69,052

-Net cash used in operating activities during the three months ended March 31, 2008 primarily reflected the net loss, offset in part by changes in working capital and depreciation and amortization.
-Net cash used in operating activities during the three months ended March 31, 2007 primarily reflected the net loss, changes in working capital and the gain on our sale of our rights to Cystadane, offset in part by depreciation and amortization and the revaluation of our preferred stock warrant liability.
-Net cash used in investing activities during the three months ended March 31, 2008 primarily related to a milestone payment for the purchase of rights to Luvox CR, offset in part by the release of cash restricted under our previous senior secured note agreement.
-Net cash provided by financing activities during the three months ended March 31, 2007 included proceeds of \$9.0 million from the sale of our rights to Cystadane.
-Net cash provided by financing activities during the three months ended March 31, 2008 was primarily attributable to the issuance of new senior secured notes on March 17, 2008.
-Net cash provided by financing activities during the three months ended March 31, 2007 was primarily attributable to net proceeds from our line of credit.
+Net cash used in operating activities during the six months ended June 30, 2008 primarily reflected the net loss, offset in part by changes in working capital and depreciation and amortization.
+Net cash used in operating activities during the six months ended June 30, 2007 primarily reflected the net loss, changes in working capital and the gain on our sale of our rights to Cystadane, offset in part by depreciation and amortization and the revaluation of our preferred stock warrant liability.
+Net cash used in investing activities during the six months ended June 30, 2008 primarily related to a milestone payment for the purchase of rights to Luvox CR, offset in part by the release of cash restricted under our previous senior secured note agreement.
+Net cash provided by investing activities during the six months ended June 30, 2007 included proceeds of \$9.0 million from the sale of our rights to Cystadane.
+Net cash provided by financing activities during the six months ended June 30, 2008 was primarily attributable to the issuance of new senior secured notes on March 17, 2008.
+Net cash provided by financing activities during the six months ended June 30, 2007 was primarily attributable to net proceeds from our initial public offering.

-We believe that our current cash and cash equivalents and interest earned thereon, together with the proceeds available under the CEFF and future financings, and anticipated revenues from product sales and royalties will be sufficient to satisfy our current operations for at least the next 12 months.
+We believe that our current cash, including proceeds from our recent registered direct public stock offering, the recent payment from UCB, the proceeds from the sale of our rights to Antizol, and cash equivalents, and interest earned thereon, together with the proceeds from the possible future sale of additional notes by our wholly-owned subsidiary JPIC under the senior secured note and warrant purchase agreement among JPIC, us and the purchasers named therein and anticipated revenues from product sales and royalties, would be sufficient to satisfy our current operations for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available financial resources sooner than we currently expect.
-We are launching Luvox CR and, as is the case with new product launches, we cannot predict with certainty the timing or level of Luvox CR sales.
-If sales of Luvox CR do not reach the levels we expect and if we do not generate additional cash resources from financings or partnering activities, we may be unable to meet our cash requirements under our current operating plan.
-If product sales do not meet our expectations and we do not raise additional funds, we will need to reduce our planned expenditures, perhaps significantly, to preserve our cash.
-If necessary, we would implement, beginning as early as the third quarter of 2008, appropriate plans and measures to quickly reduce discretionary spending and capital expenditures, terminate or slow one or more of our product development programs, reduce headcount, license or sell some of our product candidates or products, or implement a combination of these and other cost cutting measures.
-See Part II Item 1A-Risk Factors "Our operations have generated negative cash flows, and if we are unable to secure additional funding when we need it, we may be required to reduce operations" and other risk factors included in Part II Item 1A for a discussion of the factors that will influence our future capital requirements.
+See Part II Item 1A -Risk Factors "Our operations have generated negative cash flows, and if we are unable to secure additional funding when we need it, we may be required to further reduce operations" and other risk factors included in Part II Item 1A for a discussion of the factors that will influence our future capital requirements.